isaac-mason/recast-navigation-js/.changeset/hot-tools-double.md

 ---
 "@recast-navigation/core": minor
+"recast-navigation": minor
 ---

-fix: nextTargetInPath should return the next agent corner position, not the current target position
+fix: "nextTargetInPath" should return the next agent corner position, not the current target position